MisterTooh/TypeScript/README.md

    1. Annotations: Code we tell TypeScript; what type of value a variable will refer to.
    2. Inference: TypeScript will guess the type.
    3. Thanks to `interfaces`, object types can have multiple types, as long as they satisfy the `interface` requirements.

+6. Union Types:
+      - TypeScript will restrict the properties we can access on the resulting type.

+7. TypeScript Doesn't support index in strings, and will alert a string index is only readable.

 ## Notes: